JUDSYS/v1Spec/judsys-spec.md

 Both the `approved` and `rejected` keys MAY be true at the same time.
 When this happens, it means that the signer approved a part of the document and rejected another.
 The user **MUST** be informed when this happens.

-### INT/location
+### location

 A dictionary with the following keys:

 1. `country`: A string with the country code.
-1. `zip`: A string with the place's ZIP code equivalent according to the the country.
+2. `zip`: A string with the place's ZIP code equivalent according to the the country.
-1. `lat`: A float in the interval [-90, +90] representing the latitude of the place.
+3. `lat`: A float in the interval [-90, +90] representing the latitude of the place.
-1. `lon`: A float in the interval [-180, +180] representing the longitude of the place.
+4. `lon`: A float in the interval [-180, +180] representing the longitude of the place.
-1. `state`: A string indicating the state or province of the place, preferably as a code.
+5. `state`: A string indicating the state or province of the place, preferably as a code.
 Examples: "DC" of District of Columbia, USA.
 "AP" for Amapá, Brazil.
-1. `city`: The city or municipality of the place.
+6. `city`: The city or municipality of the place.
-1. `street`: The street name.
+8. `street`: The street name.
-1. `number`: A string (never a number) with the street number or name of the building.
+9. `number`: A string (never a number) with the street number or name of the building.
-1. `complement`: A string with the complement for the address.
+10. `complement`: A string with the complement for the address.
-1. `text`: A multi line string describing the place according to the rule sin the country.
+11. `text`: A multi line string describing the place according to the rule sin the country.
 This is mainly intended for countries with different postal conventions.

 The `country` key **MUST** be present.
 All others are **MAY** be empty.

 `lat` and `lon` are mainly intended to automatically show markers on maps for the end user.

-### INT/date
+### date

 A string with the time in which the signer claims to have signed the document.

 All apps **MUST** warn the user that this value is just a claim which may be false.

-### INT/file
+### file

 An object containing information about the file being signed.